 Apply via AICAP application; opportunities offered upon acceptance

-In partnership with Mitacs, API’s Life Sciences Placement Program (LSPP) accelerates and simplifies Mitacs internship approvals to as little as three weeks, connecting emerging talent to academic and industry partners to advance innovation across the life sciences sector.
+In partnership with Mitacs, Applied Pharmaceutical Innovation (API)’s Life Sciences Placement Program (LSPP) accelerates and simplifies Mitacs internship approvals to as little as three weeks, connecting emerging talent to academic and industry partners to advance innovation across the life sciences sector.

 With pre-approved Mitacs funding, guidance throughout the process and access to industry and academic networks, LSPP connects students and recent graduates with hands-on opportunities that bridge academic research and real-world innovation.
 LSPP interns also gain access to API’s programming library, expanding education opportunities without additional costs.